Ohio High School Girls Basketball AP Poll - Portsmouth Daily Times

-The Top Ten teams in the Associated Press Ohio high school girls basketball polls of the 2022-2023 season — with first-place votes in parentheses, won-loss record, total points and position last week at right:
+The Top Ten teams in the final Associated Press Ohio high school girls basketball poll of the 2022-2023 season — with first-place votes in parentheses, won-loss record, total points and position last week at right:

 |DIVISION I